 Guards must be installed for rotating parts such as couplings, pulleys, external fans, and unused shaft extensions.
 This is particularly important where the parts have surface irregularities such as keys, key Some satisfactory methods of guarding are:

-- Covering the machine and associated rotating parts with structural or decorative parts of the driven - Providing covers for the rotating parts.
+Providing covers for the rotating parts.
 Covers should be sufficiently rigid to maintain adequate guarding during normal service.